 After its completion, several notable buildings were erected around the square.
 To the south lies the Royal Danish Theatre from

-At the heart of the square, you’ll find an equestrian statue of Christian V himself, as well as a cute little kiosk which once served as a public telephone and is used as a coffee kiosk today.
+At the heart of the square, you’ll find an equestrian statue of Christian V himself, as well as a cute little kiosk that once served as a public telephone and is used as a coffee kiosk today.
 Kongens Nytorv has recently been renovated so you can enjoy its new-old glory!

 Your next stop is St. Nicholas Church (14).
 You’ll be walking a distance of 330 m.